 5. Calcium Lactate

 The form of calcium found in foods such as aged cheese and baking powder.
-This form is the most commonly used antacid and is added to fruits to keep them firm and extend shelflife.
 It has a medium bioavailablity in the body because it can be absorbed at various pHs.

 6. Calcium Phosphate